-- (iv) Assess hazards to human health and the environment, considering all direct and indirect effects: - (v) If the emergency coordinator determines that the facility has had a fire, explosion or release which could threaten human health or the environment outside the facility, the coordinator must: - (aa) Determine if local evacuation may be necessary, and, if so, notify appropriate local authorities and be available to assist local authorities in evacuation measures; and - (bb) Notify the National Response Center (800-424-8802) and indicate his or her name and telephone number; name and address of the facility; time and type of incident; quantity of material(s) involved to the extent known; the extent of any injuries; and the possible hazards to human health or the environment outside the facility. - (vi) Take all reasonable measures necessary to ensure that fires, explosions and releases do not occur, recur, or spread to other hazardous waste at the facility.
-These measures must include, where applicable, stopping processes and operations, collecting and containing released waste, and removing or isolating containers; - (vii) If the facility stops operations in response to a fire, explosion or release, the emergency coordinator must monitor for leaks, pressure buildup, gas generation or ruptures in valves, pipes or other equipment, wherever this is appropriate; - (viii) Immediately after an emergency, the emergency coordinator must provide for treating, storing or disposing of recovered waste, contaminated soil or surface water, or any other material that results from a release, fire or explosion at the facility; and - (ix) Ensure that in the affected areas of the facility, no waste that may be incompatible with the released material is stored until cleanup procedures are completed and all emergency equipment is cleaned and restored to a useable condition. - (F) Whenever there is an imminent or actual emergency situation, the owner or operator shall: - (i) Notify the Secretary that the facility is in compliance with subsection (b)(14)(E)(ix) of this section before operations are resumed in the affected areas of the facility;
+The possible hazards to human health, or the environment, outside the facility.

+- (iv) During an emergency, the emergency coordinator must take all reasonable measures necessary to ensure that fires, explosions and releases do not occur, recur, or spread to other hazardous waste at the generator's facility.
+These measures must include, where applicable, stopping processes and operations, collecting and containing released hazardous waste, and removing or isolating containers; - (v) If the facility stops operations in response to a fire, explosion or release, the emergency coordinator must monitor for leaks, pressure buildup, gas generation or ruptures in valves, pipes or other equipment, wherever this is appropriate; - (vi) Immediately after an emergency, the emergency coordinator must provide for treating, storing or disposing of recovered waste, contaminated soil or surface water, or any other material that results from a release, fire or explosion at the facility.
+Unless the generator can demonstrate that the recovered material is not a hazardous waste, then it is a newly generated hazardous waste that must be managed in accordance with all the applicable requirements of these regulations. - (vii) Ensure that in the affected area(s) of the facility, no hazardous waste that may be incompatible with the released material is treated, stored, or disposed of until cleanup procedures are completed and all emergency equipment listed in the contingency plan is cleaned and fit for its intended use before operations are resumed. - (viii) The generator must note in the operating record the time, date, and details of any incident that requires implementing the contingency plan.
+Within 15 days after the incident, the generator must submit a written report on the incident to the Secretary.